DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates
+### 2022/01/25 v0.754
+- FIX - fixed chat rare broken issue
+- NEW - Added seperated chat log channel in discord for Korean, Japan and Russia.

 ### 2022/01/24 v0.754
 - FIX - Fixed chat message rendering related issue, device with issue rendering chat message (jumpy or broken) should be fixed now, older device would render chat faster as well. if you are still facing issue with chat rendering please report to me